lazebird/rabbit/README.md

 improve performance?
 add version management and auto update function?

-WELCOME ALL FRIENDS TO JOIN&OPTIMIZE THIS PROJECT.
+WELCOME ALL FRIENDS TO JOIN THIS PROJECT AND MAKE IT MORE INTERESTING.